HubRise/website/content/apps/orderline/en/opening-hours.md

 - To add a time slot, click the **Add time slot** button.
 - To replicate the time slots to all remaining days of the week, use the **Copy to bottom** feature.
 - To remove a time slot, click the trash bin icon next to it.
-The business is considered closed if no hours are specified for a given day.
+The business is considered closed for any day where no time slot is defined.
+- Ensure at least one time slot is defined for the week.

 ## Edit Time Slots